Alexandra (1905 automobile)

 The Alexandra was an English all-wooden bodied electric brougham made by the Phoenix Carriage Co of Birmingham from 1905 to 1906.
-It included a safety device found in hansom cabs to stop passengers from falling out of the vehicle in the event of a sudden halt.
-The vehicle used a petrol-engine.
+It included a safety device found in hansom cabs to prevent passengers from falling out of the vehicle in the event of a sudden halt.
+The vehicle used a petrol engine.
 It is unknown how much, if any, success this model found.